sherlock666/python-echobot-with-state/README.md

 ```

 ### Test in WebChat on Azure
-Navigate to your Bot in Azure - the simpilest way to find it is in your Resource Group.
+Navigate to your Bot in Azure - the simplest way to find it is in your Resource Group.
 Click on the Test in WebChat blade and message your bot.

 ## Bot State